 In the audition, each applicant must demonstrate an appropriate level of technical facility in one performance medium.
-Specific audition requirements are found in the "Audition Guidelines," which are available from the Office of Admissions and on the Web site at: www.su.edu/admission.
+Specific audition requirements are published in the "Audition Guidelines," which are available online: www.su.edu/admission.
 All music curricula require the music theory diagnostic skills exam during the audition process.

-An interview with a faculty panel is required for the following curricula: Music Education, Music Production and Recording Technology and Music Therapy.
+An interview with a faculty panel is required for the following curricula: Music Education, Music Production and Recording Technology, and Music Therapy.